 Not so, with anti-depressants.
 It can take up to eight weeks to determine if the drug is working or if the side effects of the drug make you feel even worse.
 Eventually, through the collaborative efforts of all the doctors who worked with me, a successful drug combination was found.
-Thankfully I have lived with peace of mind for the past fifteen years.
+Thankfully I have lived with peace of mind for more than fifteen years.

 What about the people who stole my innocence and messed up my life?
 Most of them are dead and I am still here and quite happy, thank you very much.
 I still feel sad that my husband and children had to live through this turbulence with me.
-I tried to stress that it was not their fault.
-I encourage them to talk about that very confusing time.
+I stress that it was not their fault and encourage them to talk about that very confusing time.

 I am a woman of faith and have been for more than forty years.
 I have found that organized religion tends to be very skeptical of psychiatry.
 Words like brainwashing, false memories, propaganda and evil get tossed around.
 I was once told that in order to have complete emotional healing, it was as simple as telling God and one other person.
 It certainly did not work for me.
 You can tell every person on the planet but I don’t feel it will help unless the “other person” is a highly skilled mental health professional.

 Where was God when all of this pain and suffering was taking place?
 Why didn’t he send ten thousand angels to rescue me?
 I choose to believe that giant, salty tears splashed down his cheeks.
 That was not the way it was supposed to be.
 He had not created robots.
 Each of us makes our own choices, whether good or bad, and must live with the consequences.
 I am not grateful that this happened to me, but I do believe that God gave me a beautiful gift in spite of it.